|

 in particularly non-Londoners, to artistic and scientific explorations.
 Both

-Hubert Blanz and the Austrian architect and Central St. Martin’s lecturer Günter Gassner (who will be joining us for a talk on 11 April 2013)
+Hubert Blanz and the Austrian architect and Central St. Martin’s lecturer Günter Gassner have focused on these themes in their work.

 Hubert Blanz’ interest in architecture stems from his studies at the University of Applied